wpmetabox/docs/_docs/rwmb-the-value.md

 ## Usage

-To display field value in your theme, copy the following code and paste it in your theme's template file:
+To display field's value in your theme, copy the following code and paste it in your theme's template file:

 ```php
 rwmb_the_value( $field_id );